Cliff Clinkscales: High school career

-At Shores Christian Academy, Clinkscales became a top player on the basketball team, averaging 21 points and 12 assists during his senior year.
+At Shores Christian Academy, Clinkscales became a top player on the basketball team.
 On January 3, 2004, he recorded 24 points and 8 assists, including a layup with four seconds left in the game, to defeat Trinity Catholic by one point.
 In another contest that month, Clinkscales notched 31 points and 11 assists in a triple-overtime loss to Gainesville High School, the top-ranked team at the Diamondback Challenge tournament.
 In the Florida Christian Athletic League's south quarterfinals, he had 40 points and 14 assists as his team beat Ocala Word of Faith by a 100–32 margin.
 In the district title contest, he scored 26 points, with 15 assists, 6 rebounds, and 3 steals.
 Clinkscales's team won the National Association of Christian Athletes championship behind a 36-win season, and he was named the Ocala Star-Banner boys' basketball player of the year.

 The low competition level at Ocala prevented Clinkscales from drawing national attention.
 He was, however, in the spotlight playing for the Atlanta Celtics, an Amateur Athletic Union (AAU) program made up of players such as Dwight Howard, Josh Smith, and Randolph Morris.
 He joined the team because they needed a reliable point guard.
 The Celtics won the Adidas Big Time Tournament, sparking coaches' interest in Clinkscales once again.
 Basketball news website The Hoop Scoop named Clinkscales the 47th-best high school player in his class as he entered college.
 He was rated a three-star recruit by both Rivals.com and 247Sports.com.

-Clinkscales expressed regrets over leaving Queens after Norm Roberts, who had shown an interest in him, was hired by St. John's.
-Commenting on Clinkscales's decision to move to Florida, Clarence Washington said, "Going down there was the best thing that ever happened to him."
-Later contemplating his failure to develop his potential at an early stage, Clinkscales reflected: "All [of the expectations] would have come true if I could have stayed in New York and played high school basketball."